The phonics screening check: Are your Year 1 pupils ready?

 Phonics screener on Busy Things

-The template as shown replicates the format of the official screening check, i.e., with 4 words per page and monsters beside the non-words.
+The template (shown above) replicates the format of the official screening check, i.e., with 4 words per page and monsters beside the non-words.
 Its content also mimics the real check, with section 1 consisting of simple word structures and section 2 progressing to trickier words.

-Once inside the screener, you can change the look and feel but more importantly the words included.
+Once inside the screener, you can change the look and feel and, more importantly, the words included.

 Want to reassure parents that the phonics screening check really is nothing for them or their children to worry about?
 Why not share our Families blog about the phonics screening check with them.
 It covers what it is, its format and how they can support their child.